 Syracuse University Pagan Association

-Student Pagan Information, Relations, and Learning (SPIRAL) provides a safe space for pagans, pagan curious, and pagan friendly people to come together in community to discuss ideas, practice ritual, and to expand their knowledge of the many pagan faith traditions.
+Syracuse University’s Pagan Association is SPIRAL.
+Student Pagan Information, Relations, and Learning (SPIRAL) provides a safe space for Pagans, Pagan-curious, and Pagan-friendly people to come together in community to discuss ideas, practice ritual, and to expand their knowledge of the many Pagan faith traditions.